 It look less than two seconds once I submitted my application for Ally Bank to inform me my application was approved.
 Once inside this virtual gate, I was able to choose whether I wanted to receive paper or electronic statements.
 I always choose electronic to cut down on paper waste, and I wish more services would offer this option from the beginning.

 Here’s another great feature.
 Like ING Direct’s sub accounts, I could create as many separate savings accounts, with their own account names and numbers, as I wanted.
-(Ed. note: ING Direct became in 2013.)
+(Ed. note: ING Direct became Capital One 360 in 2013.)
 At this point in the initial set-up, I could also add money market accounts and certificates of deposit.

 I set up two separate savings accounts, both to be funded electronically from my ING Direct Electric Orange checking account.
 Like configuring linked accounts at any other bank, I will be required to verify two small deposits to ensure I am the owner of the linked account.
 Options for a one-time initial deposit or a recurring automatic savings plan are available.